-A contract that states that one party has no liability for the wrongdoing of the other party.
-A common example of this type of exculpatory clause would be a lease in which the landlord says it will not be responsible for damages made by the tenant.
+One type of exculpatory clause may declare that one party has no liability for the wrongdoing of the other party.
+A common example of this type of exculpatory clause would be a lease in which the landlord says it will not be responsible for damages caused by the tenant.

-Exculpatory clauses are often found in agreements between a business and consumer when the activity has some danger, as in a fitness center or ski resort.
-The business wants the consumer to understand the risk involved, and to avoid lawsuits, so it includes a hold harmless clause in its agreement.
+Exculpatory clauses are often found in agreements between a business and a consumer when the activity has some danger, such as in a fitness center or ski resort.
+The business wants the consumer to understand the risk involved, and it also wants to avoid lawsuits, so it includes a hold harmless clause in its agreement.

 In general, a court may decide that a specific exculpatory clause is "unreasonable."
 Being unreasonable might include:

 - Not being specific enough, not stating exactly what types of actions are free from liability.
-For example, some states require that a specific statement of what constitutes negligence be included in the agreement.
+For example, some states such as New York require that a specific statement of what constitutes negligence be included in the agreement.

 - Not being clear and conspicuous (in other words, no fine print) so the signer can see the wording clearly and understand it.